Columbia Fireflies: History

 Minor league baseball in Columbia dates back to 1892, when a team known as the Columbia Senators competed in the only season of the original South Atlantic League.
 In 1904, the Columbia Skyscrapers franchise was founded as a charter member of the second incarnation of the South Atlantic League.
 The capital city fielded teams in the league in 45 of the next 57 seasons under various nicknames (Gamecocks, Commies, Comers, Sandlappers, Senators, Reds, and Gems).
 Following the 1961 season, the Columbia Reds moved to Macon, Georgia and the city would be without professional baseball for the next two decades.
 Columbia clubs won the South Atlantic League championship in 1915, 1917, 1919, 1920, 1921, 1941, and 1953.
 The league itself collapsed following the 1963 season.

-After a 21-year absence from professional baseball, Columbia returned to affiliated ball when the Shelby (NC) Mets relocated to the capital city in the latest version of the South Atlantic League in 1983.
+After a 21-year absence from professional baseball, Columbia returned to affiliated ball when the Shelby Mets relocated to the capital city in the latest version of the South Atlantic League in 1983.
 Known as the Columbia Mets from 1983–92, and the Capital City Bombers beginning in 1993, the franchise competed in the SAL for 22 years, winning league titles in 1986, 1991 and 1998.

 The Capital City Bombers moved to Greenville, South Carolina, after the 2004 season.
 The city of Columbia approved plans to build a stadium in 2014, with the goal of attracting a Minor League Baseball team.
 Spirit Communications, a local telecommunications company, purchased the naming rights for the stadium.
 In May 2015, the Savannah Sand Gnats of the Class A South Atlantic League, an affiliate of the New York Mets, announced that it would move to Columbia in time for the 2016 season.